mazurolegdev/telegram-cms/README.md

 - Pyrogram listen all account updates and send it to Django.
 - Custom Django middlewares catch request data from aiohttp, and send it to handle tasks.
 - Tasks make business logic and send result to Aiohttp > Account connector > Pyrogram > Telegram API.
+- Most of code inside Aiohttp is asynchronous.

 # Docker containers:
 - Django